robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 - Il consulente finanziario, un altro lavoro a sparire &nbsp; [post](https://www.linkedin.com/posts/robertofoglietta_il-consulente-finanziario-un-altro-lavoro-activity-7341015581757714432-23D5) &nbsp;  [chat](https://chatgpt.com/share/68526fc4-259c-8012-ba72-bf692ab5faad) &nbsp; (Jul 2025)

-The agentic AI is going to commoditize a lot of process that even when they were not routines, they can be packed inside the "bureaucracy" category.
-The best is that all our process would be bureaucratic-free.
+The agentic AI is going to commoditize a lot of processes so that even when they are not routines, they can be packed inside the "bureaucracy" category.
+The best is that all our processes would be bureaucratic-free.
 Unfortunately, many forms of bureaucracy are still a business for many people.
-Hence, before strip bureaucracy, we need to commoditised it.
+Hence, before stripping bureaucracy, we need to commoditise it.

 <span id="dilemma-a"></span>
 > (**`a`**) &nbsp; human judgment and ethics.

-Human judgment is a nightmare and humans have no ethics, but pretend to have a moral superiority.
-More we talk about this topic and more I justify those wish to put the AI in concurrence with humans in taking decisions.
-Worse than humans, is difficult to do.
+Human judgment is a nightmare and humans have no ethics, but pretend to have moral superiority.
+The more we talk about this topic and the more I justify those who wish to put AI in concurrence with humans in making decisions.
+Worse than humans, it is difficult to do.
 In fact, stats say so.

 <span id="dilemma-b"></span>
 > (**`b`**) &nbsp; Give the computer consciousness so that it can be held accountable.
 Problem solved.